RayBB/openlibrary-docs/Deployment-Scratchpad.md

 ## [Deployment Guide](https://github.com/internetarchive/openlibrary/wiki/Deployment-Guide#deploying-openlibrary)

+### A note on `docker-compose` and `docker compose`

+As of early 2023, following the installation instructions on Docker's website will install either Docker Desktop, which includes Docker Compose v2, or `docker-ce` and `docker-compose-plugin` (Linux only), both of which obviate the need to install `docker-compose` v1 separately.

+Further, Compose V1 will [no longer be supported by the end of June 2023](https://docs.docker.com/compose/compose-v2/) and will be removed from Docker Desktop.
+These directions are written for Compose V2, hence the use of `docker compose` rather than `docker-compose`. `docker compose` is [meant to be a drop-in replacement](https://docs.docker.com/compose/compose-v2/#differences-between-compose-v1-and-compose-v2) for `docker-compose`.

+To see an updated document, please review [Docker Instructions](https://github.com/internetarchive/openlibrary/blob/master/docker/README.md)
 ### 2021-04-21 -- Deployment
 - [ ] Open a terminal tab and log into ol-home0
 - [ ] Open https://openlibrary.org/admin?stats so that you can monitor server status